 A decree of destruction upon all the land.

-24Assuredly, thus said my Lord God of Hosts: “O My people that dwells in Zion, have no fear of Assyria, who beats you with a rod and wields his staV over you as did the Egyptians.
-25For very soon My wrath will have spent itself, and l-My anger that was bent on wasting them.”-l 26The Lord of Hosts will brandish a scourge over him as when He beat Midian at the Rock of Oreb,m and will wield His staV as He did over the Egyptians by the sea.
+24Assuredly, thus said my Lord GOD of Hosts: “O My people that dwells in Zion, have no fear of Assyria, who beats you with a rod and wields his staff over you as did the Egyptians.
+25For very soon My wrath will have spent itself, and l-My anger that was bent on wasting them.”-l 26The LORD of Hosts will brandish a scourge over him as when He beat Midian at the Rock of Oreb,m and will wield His staff as He did over the Egyptians by the sea.

 27And in that day,